 Potting Soil for Cactuses, Palms, and Citrus from Miracle-Gro

 As a side note, I bought all the soil I used in the previous section from Walmart.
-However, if you don't want to schlep the bags home or can't locate them in your area, the links in the box above are for these goods that are available on Amazon.
+However, if you don't want to schlep the bags home or can't locate them in your area, the links in the box above are for these goods available on Amazon.

 It is not difficult to raise chickens and chicks.
 The plants can be found at almost any nursery that sells plants.
 They need to be grown in well-drained soil and even slightly gritty.
 Providing a lot of fertilizer or water to hens and chicks is unnecessary and should not be fed very often.
 Hens and chick plants are accustomed to receiving very little water because they are succulents.
 Learning how to cultivate hens and chicks from offsets can be a fun and rewarding job.
 It is possible to carefully separate the chick from the mother plant and replant it at a different site.
-It is possible to raise hens and chicks with very little soil, and they can even be grown in crevices in rocks.
+It is possible to raise hens and chicks with very little soil, and they can even be grown in rock crevices.

 How To Grow Hens And Chicks

-The temperature range of 65 to 75 degrees Fahrenheit is considered the most comfortable for hens and chicks (18-24 C.).
+The 65 to 75 degrees Fahrenheit is considered the most comfortable for hens and chicks (18-24 C.).
 Plants will enter a semi-dormant state and stop growing when temperatures reach extremes above or below their normal range.
 Clay containers filled with a cactus or succulent mix can be used to plant containerized plants.
 In addition, you can create your own by combining dirt, sand, and perlite in a ratio of two to two to one.
 The fertilizer requirements for plants grown in containers are going to be higher.
-A liquid fertilizer diluted by half should be applied during the spring and summer irrigation periods.
+A liquid fertilizer diluted by half should be applied during the spring and summer irrigation.

 Additionally, hens and chicks can be grown from their seeds.
 An incredible diversity of species is available at online nurseries, and growing your plants from seed will provide you and your friends with a wide range of options.
 After the seeds have been sowed in a cactus mix and sprayed with water until the entire mixture is evenly damp, the seeds are placed in a warm environment to wait for germination.
-After the seeds have germinated, a little layer of fine gravel will be spread around the plants to assist retain moisture.
+After the seeds have germinated, a little layer of fine gravel will be spread around the plants to retain moisture.
 The seedlings should be grown in a bright sunny window and receive a light misting every few days.
 They should wait to be transplanted when they have achieved a diameter of one inch (2.5 cm).
 The care required for hens and chick plants is minimal.
 After four to six years, the mother plant will become extinct and should be removed before it does.
 When the plants have reached their full maturity, they will develop flowers, which must be pulled off the plant before they wither and die.
-At the very least once every two years, separate the young plants from their mother plant to avoid overcrowding.
+At least once every two years, separate the young plants from their mother plant to avoid overcrowding.